vat-projects/theclicksly/src/md/policies-en/terms-and-conditions.md

 ## **Governing Law**

-1. These Terms shall be governed by and construed by the laws of the British Virgin Islands.
-Any disputes shall be resolved exclusively by the competent courts in the British Virgin Islands.
+1. These Terms shall be governed by and construed by the laws of <span>THE BRITISH VIRGIN ISLANDS</span>.
+Any disputes shall be resolved exclusively by the competent courts in <span>THE BRITISH VIRGIN ISLANDS</span>.
 2. Any cause of action related to the website, content, or services must be initiated within one (1) year from the date the issue arose; otherwise, such claims will be permanently barred.

 </div>